opensearch-project/project-website/_posts/2022-12-29-fluentbit20-and-opensearch.md

 meta_description: "Learn how Fluent Bit v2.0 helps you collect, process, and enrich observability data like logs, metrics, and traces, and use them with OpenSearch."
 meta_keywords: "Fluent Bit 2.0, observability, log date, trace data"
 twittercard:
-  description: "Earlier this year at KubeCon North America, the Fluent team announced [Fluent Bit v2.0](https://fluentbit.io/announcements/v2.0.0/).
-The Fluent Bit project is an open-source Apache 2.0 project that helps users collect, process, and enrich observability data (logs, metrics, and traces) from a variety of sources and send it to downstream analytics engines, such as OpenSearch. "
+  description: "Earlier this year at KubeCon North America, the Fluent team announced Fluent Bit v2.0.
+The Fluent Bit project is an open-source Apache 2.0 project that helps users collect, process, and enrich observability data (logs, metrics, and traces) from a variety of sources and send it to downstream analytics engines, such as OpenSearch."
 ---

 Earlier this year at KubeCon North America, the Fluent team announced [Fluent Bit v2.0](https://fluentbit.io/announcements/v2.0.0/).
 The Fluent Bit project is an open-source Apache 2.0 project that helps users collect, process, and enrich observability data (logs, metrics, and traces) from a variety of sources and send it to downstream analytics engines, such as OpenSearch.